ACTOR

 Icon of person David Zepeda

 David Zepeda (born 19 September 1973) is a Mexican actor, model and singer.
-He is known thanks for participating in soap operas such as Acorralada, Abismo de pasión and Por amar sin ley.
-In 2019, Zepeda debuts in Telemundo participating in the soap opera La Doña as Jose Luis Navarrete from the second season to release in January 2020.
+He is best known for his roles in soap operas such as Acorralada, Abismo de pasión and Por amar sin ley.
+In 2019, Zepeda made his Telemundo debut in the soap opera La Doña as Jose Luis Navarrete in the second season, which was released in January 2020.
 Read more on Wikipedia

 Memorability Metrics